marcarmengou/100-bytes/README.md

 Actually the compressed CSS code contains 82 bytes of information, but 100 bytes sounds better.

 - No functions or styles for comments.
-- No styles for menus.
+- No functions or styles for menus.
-- Yes styled to read well everywhere.
+- Yes styles to read well everywhere.

 ## Idea